 So when we refuse the golden gift of education, when we sneer at academics and scoff at the institutions of science, what we get are not the sons of Plato and the daughters of Socrates, but a tribe of hooting monkeys, driven only by the evolutionary imperatives of survival and reproduction.
 And I get it, anti-intellectualism, truly I do.
 I too am a monkey, all of this is in me too.
 For all my erudite pretension, when I talk to someone with a master’s degree on a subject I care about, I’m immediately priced out of the conversation.
 My opinion is rendered invalid before we even begin, and that’s threatening as all hell.
 I understand the knee-jerk reaction to that, because I am a monkey, and I have that reaction.

-But I examined this with skepticism, identified which instincts were to be distrusted, and took a critical eye to those knee-jerk reactions.
-I put the knowledge in myself.
-I studied morality, and what it means to be good, and I tried to make decisions a level above the evolutionary imperative, about how I want to live on this planet.
-It is a choice to exercise the incredible capacity, unique amongst all the animals, for abstract thought.
+But instinct doesn’t have to rule us anymore.
+We can examine our thoughts with skepticism, identify which instincts are to be distrusted, and take a critical eye to those knee-jerk reactions.
+We can put the knowledge in ourselves.
+We can study morality, and what it means to be good, and we can try to make decisions a level above the evolutionary imperative, about how we want to live on this planet.
+It is a choice to exercise the incredible capacity, unique among all the animals, for abstract thought.
 What a pair of words: Abstract Thought.
 Can you believe the million million lotteries we have won just to have the opportunity to spurn such a gift?

 If you don’t put the knowledge in the monkey, it’s just a monkey.
 And when threatened and operating on instinct, we talking monkeys with opposable thumbs and nuclear weapons are a truly terrifying species.
 We are the king monkeys.
 Not only do we destroy our predators, we break them psychologically and breed them as house pets.
 Do not fuck with us.
 But that strength is the strength of cruelty, and with the war won and only ourselves left to fight, the onus is now on us to exercise our capacities, to see the seeds of darkness in ourselves and to choose, to CHOOSE, to operate instead in the lofty spires of empathy, and knowledge, and kindness.
 We were at war for too long; compassion is not our default.
 Good and bad are human concepts that don’t come standard.
 They must be learned.
 It’s a choice.